 A Referee shall be appointed to officiate in each game.
-He shall:

-(a) Enforce the Laws and decide any disputed point.
-His decision on points of fact connected with the play shall be final so far as the result of the game is concerned.
-His jurisdiction begins from the time he signals for the kick-off, and his power of penalising shall extend to offences committed when play has been temporarily suspended or when the ball is out of play.
-He shall, however, refrain from penalising in cases where he is satisfied that by doing so he would be giving an advantage to the offending team.
+His jurisdiction shall begin from the time he signals for the kick-off and his power of penalising shall extend to offences committed when play has been temporarily suspended, or when the ball is out of play.
+His decision on points of fact connected with the play shall be final, so far as the result of the game is concerned.
+He shall:-